Angular-Wave/angular.ts/src/core/sce/sce.md

 - ensure that you didn't accidentally delete the line that sanitized the value, or renamed some
 - properties/fields and forgot to update the binding to the sanitized value?
 -
-- To be secure by default, AngularJS makes sure bindings go through that sanitization, or
+- To be secure by default, AngularTS makes sure bindings go through that sanitization, or
 - any similar validation process, unless there's a good reason to trust the given value in this
 - context.
 That trust is formalized with a function call.
 This means that as a developer, you
 - can assume all untrusted bindings are safe.
 Then, to audit your code for binding security issues,